zizytd/spotify_project/README.md

 # Spotify Project

 ## Description
-This project is a Serveless ETL workflow that retrieves user data from the Spotify API and loads it into a SQLite database hosted on Turso.
+This project is a serverless ETL workflow that retrieves my user data from the Spotify API, loads it into an SQLite database hosted on Turso, and visualizes the results using Streamlit.

-The goal of the project is to track a user's listening activity on Spotify, including the songs they listen to and the artists performing them.
+The goal of the project is to track and visualize my listening activity on Spotify, including the songs I listen to and the artists performing them, offering insightful data visualizations for improved analysis

-GitHub Actions is used to schedule and execute the code, running it every 10 minutes ```10 * * * *```.
+GitHub Actions is used to schedule and execute the ETL code, running it every 10 minutes ```10 * * * *```.

 ## Architecture
 <p align="center">